|Nutrition Facts (per serving)|

 A quick word on bread technique: the stretch and fold method mentioned below is an incredibly useful skill to hone as a home baker.
 That is because as wonderful as your stand mixer is, it just isn’t the best tool for properly developing your dough fully.
 Giving your dough a fold or two after it has rested from the mixer will result in stronger dough that holds air better and is easier to handle.

-- 1/2 cup whipped cream cheese (room temperature)
+1/2 cup whipped cream cheese, at room temperature

 Gather the ingredients.